MateoSegura/ESP32-Utilities/examples/README.md

 These libraries are the results of working with the ESP32 family of MCUs for 3+ years.
 These libraries are great for writting performant applications, fast.

 If you've wrote code using the Arduino framework, these libraries are here to help you take it to the next step.
-Although I love the ESP-IDF for the ESP32, it's only made for the ESP32 MCU, and I would like to use other chips for different applications.
+Although I love the ESP-IDF for the ESP32, it's only made for the ESP32 MCU, and I would like to use other chips for different applications, in the future.

+These libraries are very easy to port to other architectures like the iMXRT processor in the Teensy boards, and I have plans of doing so in the future.

 # Getting Started